 - Endoscopic brow and forehead elevation

 - Lacrimal procedures, including canalicular reconstruction, conjunctival-DCR with Jones' tube placement

 - External and endoscopic lacrimal surgery

 - Management of orbital disease including orbital tumor resection, orbital decompression surgery and the management of complex orbitofacial trauma

 Although clinical and surgical volume may vary somewhat from year to year, fellows in recent years have participated in over 400 surgical procedures during each year of the program.

 Didactic training is an integral part of our Oculoplastic and Orbital Surgery Fellowship program.
-You will be involved in resident teaching and the preparation of academic conferences and Grand Rounds.
+You are involved in resident teaching and the preparation of academic conferences and Grand Rounds.
 Oculoplastic and Orbital Conferences are held periodically, and your participation in these conferences is strongly encouraged.

 The basic and clinical science resources of the Mayo Clinic College of Medicine are available to support your interests.
 The topics of recent basic science projects performed by the fellows have included molecular genetic analysis of the blepharophimosis syndrome, review of immunopathologic and clinical characteristics of a large series of orbital lymphoid tumors, and characterization of integrin receptor molecules in orbital metastases.
 From the clinical viewpoint, recent projects have included studies investigating the epidemiology of essential blepharospasm and the outcomes of myectomy surgery in the management of this disorder, the surgical management of ptosis associated with myasthenia gravis, enhanced imaging techniques of the lacrimal outflow system, and the development of new endoscopic techniques in orbital fracture repair.
 Departmental and institutional funds to support research activities may be available.
 Collaboration with investigators in other disciplines is encouraged.
 Audio-visual, photographic and secretarial support is available as well.